-If you suspect you may have a hearing loss, our hearing specialists at Apex Audiology will assess your needs and determine if hearing aids would be right for you.
-If so, you will be fitted with the best that technology has to offer.
+If you suspect you may have a hearing loss, our hearing specialists at Apex Audiology can help.
+We will assess your needs and determine if hearing aids would be right for you.
+If so, you will be fitted with the most advanced hearing aid technology on the market.

 According to the American Academy of Audiology (AAA), about 36 million Americans experience hearing loss, and about 90 percent of them can be treated with hearing aids.

 There are three basic parts to a hearing aid: a microphone, an amplifier, and a speaker.
 Hearing aids pick up sound using a microphone, which converts the sound waves to electrical signals and sends them to an amplifier.
 The amplifier increases the power of the signals and then sends them to the ear through a speaker.

 Digital hearing aids use digital sound technology to improve hearing aid performance.
 They convert sound waves into digital binary code (0’s and 1’s), which helps to produce an exact duplication of each sound.
 They also use computer chips to analyze speech and other sounds, allowing for more complex processing of sounds during amplification.